Skip to main content

 4 Ways to Prevent Heart Disease Using Medicare

 While strides are being made in health care to reduce the number of people affected by heart disease, it’s still not enough.
-Some of the most important things individuals can do to reduce their risk of heart disease is getting adequate exercise every week and taking advantage of your Medicare preventive benefits.
+According to the Centers for Disease Control and Prevention (CDC), heart disease remains the leading cause of death for people age 65 and older.1

-1. Heart Disease Screenings
+1. Heart disease screenings

 If you have Medicare, you can receive a free cardiovascular heart disease screening annually, though you may need to a pay a copay depending on your coverage.
 Heart disease screenings check your blood pressure and cholesterol to ensure you are not at risk for a stroke or heart disease.
 During the screening, your doctor may provide you with tips and resources to improve your health, such as adjusting your eating habits and incorporating health supplements into your weekly routine.

 Diabetes is a serious health condition that causes your body to under-produce and/or not use insulin in the right way.
 Over time, high blood glucose from diabetes can damage your blood vessels and the nerves that control your heart and blood vessels, increasing your risk of developing heart disease.
-The longer you have diabetes, the higher the chance that you will develop heart disease.
+The longer you have diabetes, the higher the chance you will develop heart disease.

-3. Chronic Disease Self-Management
+3. Chronic disease self-management

-4. Healthy Lifestyle Habits
+4. Healthy lifestyle habits

 Your body is a temple, and you should treat it as such.
 Improving your diet and making small changes to your daily routine can drastically improve your health and reduce your risk for heart disease and other chronic conditions.